-> In this workshop, our focus is on helping clinicians develop clinical skills needed for KAP.
-Clinicians will learn how to implement principles of KAP in practice, respond to common questions and challenges that can arise during KAP, gain experience playing therapist and patient in KAP, and have opportunities to observe and discuss in dyadic/triadic work.
+In this module, we focus on helping clinicians develop clinical skills needed for KAP.
+Clinicians will learn how to implement principles of KAP in practice, respond to common questions and challenges that can arise during KAP, gain experience playing therapist and patient in KAP, and have opportunities to observe and discuss in dyadic/triadic work with live supervision.

-> Teachings are appropriate for healthcare professionals as well as the general public.
+Teachings are appropriate for healthcare professionals as well as the general public.
 Healthcare professionals will be able to incorporate the tools and practices offered in this program in ways beneficial to clients or patients.

 After completing this course, participants will be able to: